lucasdicioccio/laborantin-hs/README.md

 # Roadmap

-For version 1.
+For version 1.2

-* Parse clocktime
+* Syntax to parse clocktime and with --date=today/this-week etc. types of flags
-* Debug errors in
+* Print better debug errors on parsing messages
-* Function to expand TExpr to parameter space (for run command)
+* Function to expand an UExpr (or a TExpr ([(ParameterName,ParameterValue)]))into a ParameterSpace
-* Selector to load prior results based on a TExpr
+  - then need a function to extend a ParameterSpace with default values ScenarioDescription -> ParameterSpace -> ParameterSpace
+* Add a scSelector :: TExpr Bool field to a scenario to load ancestors at prepare-time
   - "require" helper that sets a dep + selection
 * exports to propose exported files using "show-exports" command

 # Annoyances/Bugs
 * the "continue" mode doesn't do what it should anymore, don't use it for now